robinkarim/Production-Book/docs/ini/ini-console-user-guide.rst

 You can further customize and expand the filter by choosing a different attribute to filter by and adding the selected value to the filter.
 For example, you could choose to look at devices connected to specific router brands which are in turn connected to specific ISPs.

-..note:: to clear the attribute filters one by one, simply click the [X] next to the field, as shown below.
+.. note:: to clear the attribute filters one by one, simply click the [X] next to the field, as shown below.
 You can clear all attribute filters by clicking on the **Reset** button.

 Finally, you can sort the values by any column, simply click on the heading title of that column.
 The first click sorts the values from lowest to highest.
 Click again to reverse the order from highest to lower.
 A third click removes the sorting selection.